learn: bipolar basics

 Other Variants

-Just when this was starting to make sense, yes there are even more variations of bipolar disorder.
-As well as a base diagnosis of Type I or Type II you could also have a more specific diagnosis categorised as one of these variants:
+Just when things start to make sense, there are even more variations of bipolar disorder.
+In addition to a base diagnosis of Type I or Type II, you may also receive a more specific diagnosis that falls into one of these variants:

 Now this is getting very complicated...